-Welcome to the Fraud Prevention Unit.
-Our principal mission is to safeguard U.S. borders by detecting and stopping fraud in applications for U.S. passports, Consular Reports of Birth Abroad, immigrant visas, and nonimmigrant visas.
+The Fraud Prevention Unit’s (FPU) mission is to protect U.S. borders by stopping fraud in applications for U.S. passports, Consular Reports of Birth Abroad, immigrant visas, and nonimmigrant visas.

-The consequences of fraud are serious.
-If you commit fraud, you will not receive the immigration benefit you are seeking and may also have to pay large fines or be imprisoned.
-The Fraud Prevention Unit aggressively pursues fraud cases, referring individuals or organizations as appropriate for prosecution under U.S. and/or Brazilian law.
+The consequences are serious.
+If you commit fraud, you will not receive the immigration benefit you are seeking.
+You may also face fines or imprisonment.
+The FPU aggressively pursues fraud and refers cases for prosecution under U.S. and Brazilian law.

 No one can guarantee you a U.S. passport or U.S. visa.
-Your application will be evaluated only during the moment of the interview by a consular officer.
-The content of the application is your sole responsibility.
-The U.S. government or the Applicant Service Center authorized by the U.S. government are the only official sources of information for consular application documents.
-Third parties may provide incorrect information, therefore protect yourself.
-Many who pay companies or other vendors for application documents will lose more than they believe they can gain.
-Don’t fall for these schemes.
-If you would like to report a fraud tip, please contact us by accessing the Contact Us form.
+Your application content is your responsibility and will be evaluated only during the interview by a consular officer.
+The U.S. government, or the Applicant Service Center authorized by the U.S. government, are the only official sources of information for consular application documents.
+Protect yourself from third parties who may provide incorrect information.
+Don’t fall for scams that involve paying for fraudulent documents.
+If you would like to report fraud, please send an email to email@example.com

 Legal Background and Consequences